jmamma/MegaCMD/Bootloader/README.md

 ## Advisory

-It was discovered that in rare circumstances the MegaCMD could corrupt its own bootloader, if operating under low power.
+It was discovered that in rare circumstances the MegaCMD could corrupt its own bootloader or firmware, if operating under low power.

 These instructions do not apply to the DIY MegaCommand!!